 What can I do about it?

-Here are some ideas of actions you can pledge to do:
+Here are some actions that you can take:

 Have a conversation at work about pay and find out what your colleagues earn

-Ask your employer whether they know about the new regulations which are due to come in to force next year, requiring organisations with over 250 employees to publish their gender pay gap figure and whether they are ready to implement this change
+Ask your employer whether they know about the new regulations which came into force in 2016, requiring organisations with over 250 employees to publish their gender pay gap figure and see whether they did implement this change

 Write to your MP and ask them what they and their party are doing to close the gender pay gap